JoshFowlkes/Yelp-Feelers-DS/README.md

-# Data Science - Spotifier
+# Data Science - Yelp Feelers
 This is the Data Science portion for an Application that uses Machine Learning to build a Yelp Adjusted Ratings App based on a User's  text review which is then put through a rigorous Sentiment Analysis.

 You can visit the application here: [Yelp Feelers](https://yelpfeelershomehenry.netlify.com/)